ENR 1.2 Visual flight rules

 2. VFR flight plan

-2.1 See ENR 1.10 "Flight planning".
+2.1 See ENR 1.10.

 2.2 Each pilot-in-command who submits a VFR flight plan required by ENR 1.10 shall terminate the flight plan by advising an appropriate ATS unit of the completion of the flight as soon as practicable after landing.